 The purpose of the Black Infant Health Programs (BIH) is to reduce infant and maternal mortality rates and improve birth outcomes in the African-American community.
 Our goals also include increasing early prenatal care and connecting families to resources, parenting support, mental health and wellness services and breast feeding education.

 Individual Services Offered:

 - Referrals to community health and social services

 - Assistance with Medi-Cal and insurance for kids

 - Parenting classes and resources

-- Networking groups for pregnant and parenting women
+- Peer Support groups for pregnant and parenting women

 Community Services Offered:

-- Provide speakers on the issues of poor birth outcomes in the African American community and minority health disparities.
+- Presentations/Trainings on the issue of poor birth outcomes and health disparities in the African American community.

 Who is Eligible